miko2329/practice_app_2022/README.txt

 3. Run the ClientRun.

 If you have some troubles with DB, then try to set your own username, password of pgAdmin 4, url of DB in com/common/DBManager Java class.
+If you have some troubles with Socket and ServerSocket, then try to change port.